| Arlington Radio Public Service Club - W4AVA |

 be possible without it.

 The main W4AVA repeater consists of a radio receiver, amplifier, transmitter, isolator, and a single antenna.
-Coaxial feedline
+The repeater

-from the antenna.
-The repeater receives incoming signals on 146.025 MHz (or satellite receivers located in the National Capital Region)
+receives incoming signals on 146.025 MHz (or satellite receivers located in the National Capital Region) and retransmits

 The repeater system also includes a controller, a computer that transmits the FCC-required station identification in